evandowning/packed_file_analysis/README.md

 Note: a powershell one-liner to kill any WerFault open windows helps keep the desktop tidy.
 Recommend running it in the background, as several of the packers fail frequently and display numerous failure popups.

 ### 3. Classifying PE Files
-Implemented in train_model.py
+Implemented in model.py.
 This script can be used for training a model as well as predictions, loading a saved model.

+Model Training Features:
+ * By default this script will attempt to train a new model if just provided with a directory of files to process.
+ * The labels for those files are discovered by the directory path to the file and the list of text strings in the global variable "CLASSES".
-Model training runs for a specified number of epochs.
-As the model is being trained it writes checkpoint saves to a checkpoint directory with each epoch.
-It also outputs logs for consumption by tensorboard.
-Finally, it will output a confusion matrix plot.
+ * As the model is being trained it writes checkpoint saves to a checkpoint directory with each epoch.
+ * The final model is saved to the saved_models directory and with a name containing any provided tag from the command line options.
+ * Finally, it will output a confusion matrix plot.
+If a tag is provided, it will add it into the saved plot's file name.

+To make predictions with the model, just provide it a directory and add the -p flag.
+If there are multiple saved models in the saved_models directory, you can use the "tag" command line argument to specify which model to use.

 ```
+usage: model.py [-h] [-d DIRECTORY] [-t TAG] [-e EPOCHS] [-p]

+By default will build a new model or optionally can make predictions given a
+directory of files.

+optional arguments:
+  -h, --help            show this help message and exit
+  -d DIRECTORY, --directory DIRECTORY
+                        Directory containing files to analyze (will recurse to
+                        sub directories).
+  -t TAG, --tag TAG     Distinct tag that can be used as a label on saved
+                        models and saved results.
+  -e EPOCHS, --epochs EPOCHS
+                        Number of epochs used in training (default = 20)
+  -p, --predict         When set, this flag indicates we want to make model
+                        predictions, rather than train a new model.
+Optionally
+                        used with a tag to specify portion of model name to
+                        load when predicting.
 ```

 ## Results